What causes air infiltration in a window?

 - Inspect the caulking around the interior and exterior trim and molding.
 Typically, missing or damaged caulk (dried up or shrunken) will allow air infiltration.

-- Installation screws and jamb adjuster screw holes should be caulked and capped.
+- Installation screws and jamb adjuster screw holes should be caulked and/or capped—depending on the style of the window.

 - The windows should be installed plumb, level and square; if not, air could enter your home around the frame.